The Usual Stuff

 Before I had all my babies I lived in other countries too, so I can speak Indonesian and I know how to barter like a Singaporean, and I can order chai for five people in Hindi.
 I once spent five months training yoga six hours a day, six days a week – I was so fit I had a six-pack.
 Sadly, those days are gone, but now I get to write for hours every day, so I think it’s a pretty good trade-off.

 I moved to Melbourne in 1993, to apply to film school.
 I quickly figured out that I just wasn’t cut-throat enough to work in film, but I fell in love with Melbourne and met my future partner there.
-We ditched Melbourne for years of running about overseas, where I worked as a teacher and lived in a rural part of West Sumatra for a long time and adapted to eating vast amounts of chillie.
+We ditched Melbourne for years of running about overseas, where I worked as a teacher and lived in a rural part of West Sumatra for a long time and adapted to eating vast amounts of chilli.
 I kept journals, which are incredibly embarrassing and unbelievable to read through now.
 In Padang, I jumped off my bike to punch a guy who was hassling me through the passenger window of his SUV in slow-moving traffic…all the crazy stuff I did, omg!

 Now I write, and I could sit and do that *all day* but I have to do other stuff as well.
 I read a lot (you gotta read a lot), and I live in country Victoria.
 I try not to be a forgetful parent and partner, and I occasionally do stuff in my garden.
-I grow tomatoes.
-I bottle stuff.
 I still teach, and sometimes I talk about books at libraries and schools and events – because I could talk about books endlessly, so it seems like a miracle that people actually want to put a mic in my hand and listen.
 I still do crazy stuff sometimes too, and I can run a chainsaw and shoot a rifle (an air rifle, come on) – so, y’know, duck.
 I like mangoes, and avocado on toast, and galahs, and night jasmine, and jumping in the dam on a hot night.
 And I like that you read all this, so thank you!
 I like you too.

 Image © Justin Bernhaut.